troy-black/TMC2209Pico/README.md

 ### MotionControl

+The MotionControl module controls the motion of the motor.
+Before a movement the motor current output needs to be enabled by the [EnableControl](#enablecontrol) module.

 MotionControl   | Class                     | Driver    | Notes
 --              | --                        | --        | --
 STEP/DIR        | [TmcMotionControlStepDir](src/tmc_driver/motion_control/_tmc_mc_step_dir.py)  | all       | the STEP and DIR pin of the driver must each be connected to a GPIO of the Pi
 STEP/REG        | [TmcMotionControlStepReg](src/tmc_driver/motion_control/_tmc_mc_step_reg.py)   | all       | only the STEP pin needs to be connected to a GPIO of the Pi.<br />The direction is controlled via the Register.
 VACTUAL         | [TmcMotionControlVActual](src/tmc_driver/motion_control/_tmc_mc_vactual.py)  | TMC220x   | the Direction and Speed is controlled via Register.
 But VActual does only allow setting a speed and therefore cannot control positioning of the Motor.

-Further methods of controlling a motor could be:
+Further methods of controlling the motion of a motor could be:

 - using the built in Motion Controller of the TMC5130
 - via a µC which controlls the Motor